-Whilst we did not receive any 2021 Ethics Helpline reports that led to substantiated violations of human rights or cases of modern slavery in our UK supply chain, our Compliance teams around the world were engaged in various investigations and projects involving related labour issues.
-For example, after receiving reports from vendor and/or vendor sub-contractor employees, CBRE has completed investigations into vendor compliance with local wage and employment entitlements in various territories.
+Whilst we did not receive any 2022 Ethics HelpLine reports that led to substantiated violations of human rights or cases of modern slavery in our UK supply chain, our Compliance teams around the world continue to be engaged in various investigations and projects involving related labour issues.
+For example, CBRE has previously completed investigations into vendor compliance with local wage and employment entitlements in various territories.
 We have substantiated examples of under-paid wages, improper documentation, and/or working hours in excess of local requirements.
-Depending on the nature and extent of the violations, CBRE has terminated vendor relationships, required vendors to re-pay wages and entitlements due to employees, required vendors to submit to detailed social audits and have increased our monitoring of on-site working hours.
-Through these processes we have kept in close contact with the relevant employees and clients.
+Depending on the nature and extent of the violations, CBRE has terminated vendor relationships, required vendors to re-pay wages and entitlements due to employees, required vendors to submit to detailed social audits, and increased our monitoring of on-site working hours.
+Through these processes, we have kept in close contact with the relevant employees and clients.

-Its effectiveness in ensuring that slavery and human trafficking is not taking place in its business or supply chains, measured against such performance indicators as it considers appropriate;
+Effectiveness in ensuring that slavery and human trafficking are not taking place in business or supply chains, measured against such performance indicators as considered appropriate

-All Suppliers onboarded via the mySupplier or eLogbooks systems must confirm acceptance to our Supplier Code of Conduct.
-This is further reinforced through our Standard Purchase Order Terms and Conditions where suppliers are required to comply with applicable laws prohibiting modern slavery and human trafficking, including the UK Modern Slavery Act 2015.
+All Suppliers onboarded via the mySupplier or eLogbooks systems must confirm acceptance of our Supplier Code of Conduct.
+This is further reinforced through our Standard Purchase Order Terms and Conditions, where suppliers must comply with applicable laws prohibiting modern slavery and human trafficking, including the UK Modern Slavery Act 2015.